Tribal Personal Responsibility Education Program Fact Sheet

 - Parent-child communication skills;

 - Healthy life skills, such as goal-setting, decision making, negotiation, communication and interpersonal skills, and stress management.

 The current cohort of grantees have projects in seven states, representing both Tribes and Tribal organizations.
 Grantees may also refer youth to pregnancy prevention-related health care services and may help enroll eligible youth in public assistance programs, like Medicaid, CHIP, or any other federal or state assistance program for which they may be eligible.

 More than 2,900 youth received services from cohort one Tribal PREP projects in FY 2015.

 The Department of Health and Human Services (HHS) will oversee evaluation efforts to measure the effectiveness of each project.
 Performance measures established by HHS include:

 - The number of youth served and hours of service delivery;

-- Reported gains in knowledge, changes in behavioral intentions and changes in self-reported behaviors of participants; and
+- Reported gains in knowledge, changes in behavioral intentions and changes in self-reported behaviors of participants.

 Grant Award Process

 FYSB solicited applications for Tribal PREP by posting funding announcements on the Grants.gov website.
-Applications were competitively reviewed by peer panels and successful applicants received four-year grants.
-In FY 2014, 16 Tribes and Tribal organizations received a total of $3 million.
+Applications were competitively reviewed by peer panels and successful applicants received five -year grants.
+In FY 2016, 8 Tribes and Tribal organizations received a total grant award of $3.436 million.